kubeshop/botkube-docs/docs/configuration/communication/index.md

         # Executor bindings apply to all MS Teams channels where Botkube has access to.
         executors:
           - kubectl-read-only
-        # Source bindings apply to all channels which have notification turned on with `@Botkube notifier start` command.
+        # Source bindings apply to all channels which have notification turned on with `@Botkube enable notifications` command.
         sources:
           - k8s-events
       # The path in endpoint URL provided while registering Botkube to MS Teams.